-It was probably built by Tupac Inca Yapanqui after the Spanish invasion in 1532 during the last days of the Inca Empire in the government of the Inca Pachaqutek, and probably was finally burned down and left deserted after the execution of the last Inca Tupac Amaru I in 1572.
+It was probably built by Tupac Inca Yupanqui after the Spanish invasion in 1532 and during the last days of the Inca Empire in the government of the Inca Pachaqutek, and probably was finally burned down and left deserted after the execution of the last Inca Tupac Amaru I in 1572.

 Choquequirao is an amazing example of an elite Inca ceremonial center, a city dedicated to worship the “Pachamama”, the Andean mother earth, and “the Apus”, the mountain gods and divinities, the rivers, and nature elements.
-The different levels of temples, palaces, canals, agricultural areas and aqueducts are really fantastic, and giving a vivid example of the amazing Inca building techniques.
+The different levels of temples, palaces, canals, agricultural areas and aqueducts are fantastic, and giving a vivid example of the amazing Inca building techniques.

-Starting from Cusco at about 6:00 am in the morning we make a 4 hour drive to Cachora town on the way on enjoying the amazing Limatambo Canyon and views of the snow-capped Salcantay and Humantay Mountains.
-In Cachora we meet our expedition crew (as arrieros) and then we start the first part of our hike (about 3 hours) towards Capulichayok pass (2915m) from where we have our first beautiful views of the Apurimac valley stretching below.
-From here we can also observe the snow-capped peaks of Padreyoc and Wayna Cachora.
+Starting from Cusco at about 6:00 am in the morning, we make a 4 hour drive to Cachora town on the way on enjoying the amazing Limatambo Canyon and views of the snow-capped Salcantay and Humantay Mountains.
+In Cachora, we meet our expedition crew (as arrieros) and then we start the first part of our hike (about 3 hours) towards Capulichayok pass (2915m) from where we have our first beautiful views of the Apurimac valley stretching below.
+From here, we can also observe the snow-capped peaks of Padreyoc and Wayna Cachora.
 We then descend toward Coca Masana (2330m) where the climate becomes noticeably warmer and the flora and fauna begin to change.
-Finally we will arrive to our camp at the place known as Chikiska at 1950m.
+Finally, we will arrive to our camp at the place known as Chikiska at 1950m.
 Here we will set up camp and spend the night.
 B, LB, D.

 After breakfast we will trek down (aprox.
 1:30 h) to the shores of the Apurimac River, to the place known as Playa (Beach) Rosalina at 1500m, where we will cross a typical holding bridge then cross a cactus forest of agaves and exotic local fruit trees.
 Then we start a hard 4-5 hours gradual climb of 1400 meters from the shores of the Apurimac River to the place known as Maranpata at 2800m where we set up our camp.
-On route you will also see a variety of plants and flowers while enjoying the views of the surrounding mountains and the deep Apurimac canyon.
+On route, you will also see a variety of plants and flowers while enjoying the views of the surrounding mountains and the deep Apurimac canyon.
 Camp.
 B, LB, D.

 Today we have an early breakfast at 06:30 a.m. and then we start trekking downhill for approximately 3 hours to the place known as Playa San Ignacio (1750m) on the shores of Apurimac River.
 Here we cross another hanging bridge and then we start our climb (1:30 - 2 hours) up to Hacienda San Ignacio where we have lunch.
 Then we start to make our last 2-3 hours trek towards our camp at the picturesque village of Tambobamba (2500m) where we will have our last night camping surrounded by lush vegetation.
 B, LB, D.

 Today we make an early depart at 07:30 a.m. and after a 2-3 hours gentle climb we arrive to Wanipaca town.
 The last part of our hike (2 hours) goes through warm valley vegetation until we reach the point where our transport will be waiting to take us back to Cusco.
 If desired and after 2 hours drive we can stop at Qonoq hot springs where you can soak and relax at the warm water pools.
-A further 3 hour drive will take us back to the city of Cusco.
-B, LB
+A further 3-hour drive will take us back to the city of Cusco.
+B, LB.